asciamanna/asciamanna.github.io/_drafts/heart-of-agile-pittsburgh-2017.md

 ---

 I was honored to be asked to speak at the [Heart of Agile Pittsburgh 2017](http://heartofagile.com/heart-of-agile-conferences/heart-of-agile-pittsburgh-2017/) on April 27 & 28.
-I was impressed at how amazing this relatively new conference was.
-This is its second year, the last one was held in Philadelphia.
+This is its second year, last year's conference was held in Philadelphia.
 The turn out this year in Pittsburgh was fantastic, selling out just before the start of the conference.

 ## What is the Heart of Agile?